Open-Reviews/Mangrove/terms-of-use.md

 ## <span style="text-decoration:underline;">Thank You!</span>

-We appreciate your taking the time to read these Terms of Use, and we are very happy to have you contributing to the Mangrove open data set and using our services.
-Through your contribution you are helping to build a commons on the web - a public space accessible to all, without the influence of a central authority. ...
+We appreciate your taking the time to read these Terms of Use, and we are very happy to have you contributing to the Mangrove open data set and using our Services.
+Through your contribution you are helping to build a commons on the web - a public space accessible to all.

-**These Terms of Use are open for comments by the community and will become effective on December 1st, 2019, subject to changes based on community input.**
+**These Terms of Use went into effect on November 1st, 2019.**

-**Previous versions of the terms: None**
+**Previous versions of the terms:**
+**None**

 In the event of any differences in meaning between the original English version and a translation, the original English version takes precedence.